 4. Real Estate

-Also, if you have a mortgage on the property, most institutions will only allow you to use it as collateral if you’ve paid off a considerable portion of it.
+If you have a mortgage on the property, most institutions will only allow you to use it as collateral if you’ve paid off a considerable portion of it.
 Remember, you can only use assets that you own outright as collateral for asset-based loans.
-The institution will, therefore, base your borrowing amount on the portion of your mortgage that you’ve paid off.
+Therefore, the institution will base your borrowing amount on the portion of your mortgage that you’ve paid off.
 Since the mortgage provider still technically owns the property, you cannot borrow in proportion to the total mortgage value.

 How Do You Apply for Asset-Based Loans?